 Again, I have experience tutoring for many years, working with students from junior high school level through professional and graduate school level in subjects that include a variety of sciences, mathematics, social sciences, Spanish, and standardized exam preparation.
 I have experience in privately tutoring standardized exam preparation including MCAT, DAT, PCAT, GRE, SAT, and USMLE.
 I have personally sat for the SAT, MCAT, many NBME exams, and USMLE Steps 1, 2CK, and 2CS.
 I also speak Spanish and have worked with students whose primary language was Spanish.

 I very much enjoy teaching and find it to be some of the most rewarding work.
 I believe my experience both as a student and tutor, my creative teaching methods, and my planning and organizational skills make me a great teacher.
 I am excited about the possibility of working with you.

-American University of the Caribbean School of Medicine - PhD, Medicine
+Graduate Degree: American University of the Caribbean School of Medicine - PHD, Medicine

 10th Grade Math

 11th Grade Reading

 Anatomy & Physiology

 MCAT Biological and Biochemical Foundations of Living Systems

 MCAT Chemical and Physical Foundations of Biological Systems